TusharSSurve/OpenCV/README.md

 I have used pre-trained HOG + Linear SVM object detector specifically for the task of face detection.
 Download shape_predictor_68_face_landmarks.dat from here:- https://github.com/italojs/facial-landmarks-recognition/blob/master/shape_predictor_68_face_landmarks.dat

+## 10. Face Recognition

+Face recognition is a method of identifying or verifying the identity of an individual using their face.
+Face recognition systems can be used to identify people in photos, video, or in real-time.
+Law enforcement may also use mobile devices to identify people during police stops.